cs3398-Ferengi-Finaglers/-CS3398-Ferengi-Finaglers-S2019-/README.md

 Next Step:
 My next step will be to help task out the next sprint, to integrate the user login system with the questionnaire portion of the site so that when a user logs in they are redirected to the questionnaire, and to create different of types of question formats, not just multiple choice question types.

+Leander Davis: During the first sprint, I spent the majority of my time learning Django.
+I setup  a local test environment and created a Django server.
+I helped setup standardized headers and footers for the website.
+I generated sample data for testing algorithms when they are ready and to put a load on the database.
+I helped with bringing the code together and troubleshoot it.
+Helped generate questions for the questionnaire.